Shohei Ohtani set to speak Monday as theft allegations against his interpreter spur investigation - KESQ

 By Raja Razek, Homero De la Fuente, Dalia Faheid and Elizabeth Wolfe, CNN

-(CNN) — Los Angeles Dodgers superstar Shohei Ohtani is expected to address the media Monday as Major League Baseball investigates allegations of theft against his former interpreter.
+(CNN) — Los Angeles Dodgers superstar Shohei Ohtani is expected to address the media Monday as Major League Baseball investigates allegations of theft against his longtime interpreter.

 “I’m happy he’s going to speak – speak to what he knows and give his thoughts on the whole situation,” Dodgers manager Dave Roberts told reporters Sunday.
 “I think it’ll give us a little bit more clarity.”

-Roberts spoke before the Dodgers’ 5-3 victory over Ohtani’s former team, the Los Angeles Angels.
-The teams face off again Monday at Dodger Stadium.
+Will Ireton, a Dodgers employee, will serve as Ohtani’s interpreter, Roberts said.

-Ohtani’s longtime Japanese interpreter, Ippei Mizuhara, was fired after Ohtani’s lawyers accused him of “massive theft” of millions of dollars and placing bets with a bookmaker under federal investigation, according to ESPN and the Los Angeles Times, which first reported the story.
+The allegations came to light last week when Ohtani’s Japanese interpreter, Ippei Mizuhara, was fired after Ohtani’s lawyers accused him of “massive theft” of millions of dollars and placing bets with a bookmaker under federal investigation, according to ESPN and the Los Angeles Times, which first reported the story.

+Ohtani signed an unparalleled 10-year, $700 million deal with the Dodgers this offseason.

+Ohtani, who doesn’t speak often with reporters, has not spoken publicly since Mizuhara’s firing.

-The scandal has overshadowed the start of MLB’s new season, challenged the public’s understanding of one of baseball’s biggest stars, and brought renewed scrutiny to professional sports’ closeness with gambling.
+The scandal has threatened to overshadow the start of MLB’s Opening Day on Thursday, challenged the public’s understanding of one of baseball’s biggest stars, and brought renewed scrutiny to professional sports’ closeness with gambling.

-An attorney for Mathew Bowyer, the former bookmaker under federal investigation related to gambling, said he never met or had “any direct contact” with Ohtani but did do business with Mizuhara.

 “Major League Baseball has been gathering information since we learned about the allegations involving Shohei Ohtani and Ippei Mizuhara from the news media,” the league said in a news release last week.
 “Earlier today, our Department of Investigations began their formal process investigating the matter.”